 To stay ahead of the game, it’s a good idea to look at other sites for inspiration.
 What are your competitors doing?
 This will help you make the right design decisions for your store.

 Email marketing is a great opportunity to reach your customers who opt in to be a part of your company.
-This unique tactic allows you to highlight other marketing efforts like showcasing social media, blog articles for SEO and even give email-only promotions.
+This unique tactic allows you to highlight other marketing efforts like showcasing social media, highlighting blog articles, and even giving email-only promotions.
 In addition to all of the great benefits this marketing channel has to offer, here are some key areas to focus on in the apparel industry.

 If you have a store online, you probably realize that SEO is absolutely vital to finding long-term success.
 However, you may not realize that SEO for clothing stores can be very different from other industries.
 Follow these best practices to help your store sell more apparel online.

 Everyone in the fashion industry knows what a cut-throat and competitive landscape it can be.
-With so many independent sellers and big box stores with lower margins and huge marketing budgets in the mix, it can be hard to make a name for yourself and stand out from the crowd.
+With so many independent sellers and big box stores with lower margins and huge marketing budgets, it can be hard to make a name for yourself and stand out from the crowd.

-When you start your keyword research, begin with your homepage, moving into main category pages, sub-category pages and eventually down to products.
-Be sure that the keywords chosen are describing exactly what is on the page, ensuring your shoppers will be satisfied when they arrive.
+When you start your keyword research, begin with your homepage, moving into main category pages, sub-category pages, and eventually down to products.
+Be sure that the keywords chosen are describing exactly what is on the page, ensuring that your shoppers will be satisfied when they arrive.

-Capitalizing on seasonality, holidays or trends in your keywords is another great way to gain competitive traffic to your store.
-Yes, it may mean that you have to optimize your category pages more than once, but it also means that if customers are browsing by a certain season or year for a designer, they are more likely to find it in your offering than at a competitor’s store.
-Try thinking ahead to next season’s trends or special events, and include those themes in your keywords, and you will multiply your odds of your target demographic arriving at your store!
+Capitalizing on seasonality, holidays, or trends in your keywords is another great way to gain competitive traffic to your store.
+It may mean that you have to optimize your category pages more than once, but it also means that if customers are browsing by a certain season or year for a designer, they are more likely to find it in your offering than at a competitor’s store.
+Try thinking ahead to next season’s trends or special events and include those themes in your keywords, and you will multiply your odds of your target demographic arriving at your store.

-Although it may be time consuming, it is very important to make sure to add unique title tags, meta descriptions and product descriptions when uploading a new product line or set of seasonal items.
+Although it may be time consuming, it is very important to add unique title tags, meta descriptions, and product descriptions when uploading a new product line or set of seasonal items.
 This will drastically increase your chances of appearing in search results when people search for exactly your product offering.
 Additionally, your chances of appearing in search results with no product description are significantly decreased, so you’ll want to put your best foot forward.

 But a word to the wise—do not try to cut corners by copying manufacturer’s descriptions of your products.
 This is what the SEO community calls “duplicate content” and may result in your website being punished.
-Instead, write thoughtful, descriptive content that will help your customer understand the value of your products, and help them to make their purchasing decisions.
+Instead, write thoughtful, descriptive content that will help your customer understand the value of your products and make their purchasing decisions.
 Help your customer understand how to style their new green tunic or where to wear that red cocktail dress.
 Bottom line: Use your product descriptions to give your customer all of the information he or she might need in order to make a purchase.

-Despite all of the money spent in the advertising industry—reportedly $166 billion in 2012, sometimes word of mouth advertising from a trusted friend has a significantly greater ability to influence shopper behavior.
+Despite all of the money spent in the advertising industry—reportedly $242 billion in 2020—sometimes word-of-mouth advertising from a trusted friend has a significantly greater ability to influence shopper behavior.
 And with the proliferation of recent style and lifestyle blogs, it is easy to feel like a personal relationship is built between blogger and reader.
-A fashion blogger is a more accessible and approachable style icon of our day than a celebrity walking to red carpet of the Met Ball, with seemingly “normal” men and women sharing their style choices on their blogs or social media channels.
+A fashion blogger is a more accessible and approachable style icon of our day than a celebrity walking to the red carpet of the Met Ball, with seemingly “normal” men and women sharing their style choices on their blogs or social media channels.

-When a shopper heads to the internet to research a desired item, many look to their favorite bloggers for daily style inspiration, and a BlogHer social media survey showed that 70% of online shoppers learn about new companies or brands through blog posts more than ads.
+When shoppers head to the internet to research a desired item, many look to their favorite bloggers for daily style inspiration.
+A BlogHer social media survey showed that 70% of online shoppers learn about new companies or brands through blog posts more than ads.
 A whopping 61% of those people report that they’ve made purchases based on those recommendations.